emmanuelrosa/monthly_expenses_tracker/README.md

 - I used [FontAwesome](https://fontawesome.com/) for some of the icons.
 - The main font comes from [Google Fonts](https://fonts.google.com/).
 - A lot of the functionality comes from various packages available at [pub.dev](https://pub.dev/).

+## Nerdy Notes

+### Build Notes

+- When building the web release for GitHub pages, you need to specify the base URL with the repository name.
+Ex: `flutter build web --base-href /monthly_expenses_tracker`